Zeuqish/wordle-like-solver/README.md

 # Wordle-like Solver
-Provides a list of possible answers for wordle-like games based on a set of floating and fixed letters.
+A simple python-based GUI application that gives possible answers given a list of floating, fixed and wrong letters.

 ## Description
 The solver takes in a set of floating (correct letter, unknown position) and fixed (correct letter, known position) letters and creates a list of possible words that fit that criteria.
 The program is customizable to allow any set of words of any length by setting up a word list file.